 This is a very adaptable recipe!
 Below are a few easy substitutions and variations:

 - Use active sourdough starter: If you'd like to use active sourdough starter instead of sourdough discard, you can!
-To do so, omit the yeast and replace the sourdough discard with active starter (in a 1:1 substitute).
-You'll also need to adjust the rise times.
+To do so, omit the yeast and replace the sourdough discard with active starter (200g).
+You will also need to increase the rise times.

 - Change the herbs: I used dried parsley for these breadsticks, but you could also use fresh herbs (parsley, rosemary, thyme) or dried Italian seasoning.
 If you're using fresh herbs, you'll want to increase the amount (about 1 Tablespoon fresh herbs to 1 teaspoon dried herbs).